oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 bash scripts/install_prerequisites.sh
 python -m scripts.start
 ```
-Open your browser and start developing 🙂.
+If you are facing problems with pushing the code to your fork check this link: [WSL_GIT](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-git).

+**Note: The very first-time `python -m scripts.start` takes ~10 mins.
+If it stuck at `INFO     2020-09-20 02:31:28,856 module.py:865] default: "GET /_ah/warmup HTTP/1.1" 200 -` don't be worried.
+It takes some time**

-## Step 5: Download and install google-chrome
+## Step 5: Download and install google-chrome (in the Ubuntu Environment):

+_Even if you have Chrome installed on you windows system, you still need to do this to run E2E tests and unit tests._

 Run the following command to download latest chrome:
 ```
 wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb
 sudo apt install ./google-chrome-stable_current_amd64.deb
 ```
-**Note: make sure to download this outside the oppia folder so that you don't have to worry about pushing the file by mistake.**
+**Note: make sure to download this outside the oppia folder so that you don't have to worry about pushing the file to your repo by mistake.**

 ## Step 6: Adding a lightweight desktop environment
 ```